vam2004/ps-mega-2023/schema.md

 - `time last_login`: the last attempt to login
 - `int tries`: the sequencial number of login failures
 - `varchar(128) profile_image`: the image path

-Optional Fields:
+- `int balance`: the actual balance that the user holds Optional Fields:
 - `time login_expiration`: the time required to all sessions expires (required by json-web-token)
 - `uuid live_token`: a security token (which needs to fecth the database to check)